LastPass has issued a fake email alert over the weekend about fraudulent emails requesting master password updates.

 Also, if your master password needed to be changed, the app would tell you, not an email.

-The alert from the web page referenced below:
+The fake email alert from the web page referenced below:

 PHISHING ALERT | FRAUDULENT EMAILS REQUESTING MASTER PASSWORD UPDATE

-As part of our commitment to security, we want to make sure our users and the public are aware of recent reports of fraudulent emails being sent to LastPass customers.
+As part of our commitment to security, we want to make sure our users and the public are aware of these fake email alerts being sent to LastPass customers.

 Reports indicate that a third-party, bad actor, attempting to impersonate a LastPass representative, using the email address(es) “do-not-reply-support[@]lastpass.ch” or “do-not-reply-support[@]lastpasses.net” with the subject line “LastPass – Adaptive Protection Alert” (example below) is attempting to lure customers to click a malicious link in order to update their master password.